MonoidMusician/blog/sources/genart.md

 The color input component live replaces whatever selection you have in the text area with the chosen hex color of the form `#RRGGBB`.

-The canvas size is currently fixed to 500x500.
+The canvas size is currently fixed to 1500x500.
 (TODO: make configurable.)

+Press on the canvas to advance frames.
+Shift-click to keep/stop animating, or spacebar.
+(Shift+spacebar to enter/leave fullscreen as well.)

+TODO: upscaling

 TODO: make more interactive components.